Serenity 6.6.0 Release Notes (2023-03-15)

 For unary operators, the array syntax expects the operator to be the first element:

-, etc. constants so that you don't have to remember operator names, but you still have to remember the operator ordering:
+We have included some helper methods like Criteria.and(), Criteria.or(), and Criteria.Operator.isNull, among others, so that you don't need to remember operator names.
+However, you still need to remember the operator order:

 Criteria.or(